-It would be true to say that for Jesus the two great commandments are inseparable.
-Love God and love your neighbour as yourself.
+The two great commandments are inseparable: love God and love your neighbour as yourself.
 We are called not just as individuals but as community.
 There is no room in Christianity for going it alone.

 - Take time each day to pray for your community.